-David Bronkema chairs the School of Leadership and Development of the Campolo Colelge of Graduate and Professional Studies (CCGPS) at Eastern University.
-He is also the Director of International Development programs, Associate Professor of International Development, and the Templeton Chair of Christian Service Through Entrepreneurship.
+David Bronkema chairs the International Development Programs in the School of Leadership and Development, Campolo College of Graduate and Professional Studies (CCGPS), Eastern University.
+He is also Associate Professor of International Development and the Templeton Chair of Christian Service Through Entrepreneurship.
 He holds a B.A., Swarthmore College (Political Science); M.A., Yale University (International Relations); and a Ph.D, Yale University (Sociocultural Anthropology).
 Before coming to Eastern, Dr. Bronkema worked in international development for 13 years.
 His publications, writings and talks have focused on religion and development, the intersection between business, civil society, faith, and justice in the context of social change, and the community development and advocacy.

 - Ph.D.
 Yale University (2005)